 Melzar, who probably understood that Daniel was a real favorite of Ashpenaz (see verse 9) and that he would have to accept the blame for an unfavorable outcome, tacitly understood he was not to consult Ashpenaz.
 The responsibility was his.
 But, having seen the result, he felt very comfortable allowing this unusual exception.
 Also, being willing to take responsibility, he probably curried favor for himself with Ashpenaz.

-In the meantime, Daniel and his companions must have been made laughing stocks.
-But, they were patient.
+In the meantime, while Daniel and his companions were probably made laughing stocks, they were patient.
 Obviously, it did not affect their appetites.
 They probably laughed along with the rest and took it all in good spirit.
 Did the other captives note the discrepancy in their appearance compared with Daniel and his friends?
 A ten-fold difference would be difficult to ignore.
-Ashpenaz and the butler certainly observed it, and made the arrangement permanent.
+Ashpenaz and the butler certainly observed it and made the arrangement permanent.

-As old fashioned as it may seem even in our day, recent scientific investigation has shown that a plant based diet, first introduced to our parents in the garden of Eden when “God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat” (Genesis 1:19), is still best and would protect us from most of the degenerative diseases that have been afflicting us such as cancer and heart disease.
-So, Daniel’s stand has not gone out of date; rather it was way ahead of his time!
+As old fashioned as it may seem, recent scientific investigation has shown that a plant based diet–first introduced to our parents in the garden of Eden when “God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat” (Genesis 1:19) –is still best and would protect us from most of the degenerative diseases that have been afflicting us such as cancer and heart disease.

 Verse 17: As for these four children, God gave them knowledge and skill in all learning and wisdom: and Daniel had understanding in all visions and dreams.

-But, the success noted at the end of the ten-day trial period, did not end there.
-As their three year training period progressed, God’s blessings were very evident.
+The success noted at the end of the ten-day trial period did not end there.
+As their three-year training period progressed, God’s blessings were very evident.
 But “they did not feel that the blessing of the Lord was a substitute for the taxing effort required of them.
 They were diligent in study; for they discerned that through the grace of God their destiny depended upon their own will and action.
 They were to bring all their ability to the work; and by close, severe taxation of their powers, they were to make the most of their opportunities for study and labor.”

-And there was much for them to study because the Babylonians were “scholars in the true sense. . . .
+The Babylonians were “scholars in the true sense . . .
 Their astronomical knowledge had attained to a surprisingly high degree of development . . . [their] Astronomers were able to predict both lunar and solar eclipses by computation.
 Their mathematical skill was highly developed.
 They employed formulas whose discovery is erroneously but generally attributed to Greek mathematicians.
 Furthermore, they were good architects, builders, and acceptable physicians, who had found by empirical means the cure for many ailments.”
-Therefore Babylonian civilization was far less backward then we might think and the demands placed on the ability of Daniel and peers must have been awesome even by today’s standards!
+Therefore Babylonian civilization was far less backward than we might think, and the demands placed on Daniel and his peers must have been awesome–even by today’s standards.